Login

 +977 985-1081173 / +977 980-1054414 [email protected] Govt.Regd.No 189775/74/075

-The Everest Base Camp trek for beginners question — “can I actually do this?” — deserves an honest answer, not a sales pitch.
-Yes, EBC is achievable for first-time high-altitude trekkers with no prior Himalayan experience.
-Thousands complete it every season from every continent and every fitness background.
-Furthermore, the route has no technical sections, no glacier crossing, no climbing equipment, and the world’s best-serviced teahouse network at every overnight stop.
-Consequently, the honest answer is: the single deciding factor is not your trekking resume — it is whether you prepare specifically for what the trail actually asks over 12 days.
+“Can I actually do this?”
+That’s the real question behind every beginner search on EBC, and it deserves an honest answer, not a sales pitch designed to get you to book.
+So here it is: yes, EBC is achievable for first-timers with zero prior Himalayan experience.
+Thousands do it every season, from every continent, every fitness background you can imagine.
+There are no technical sections, no glacier crossings, no climbing gear required — and the best-serviced teahouse network of any trek in the world waiting at every overnight stop.
+The honest deciding factor isn’t your trekking resume.
+It’s whether you actually prepare for what these 12 days specifically ask of you.

 What’s Inside This Guide